 Fernando Perdomo – Bass, Acoustic Guitar, Keyboards, Electric Guitar

 Derek Cintron – Drums

 Track 08: I’m Running – A group composed number that could/should have been paid more attention to at the time.
 A real musician’s piece.
-There were other stand out songs on Yes’ 1997 studio album: Yes – Big Generator.
-On this tribute, yet another Yes deep cut that is explored.
+There were other stand-out songs on Yes’ 1997 studio album: Yes – Big Generator.
+In this tribute, yet another Yes deep cut is explored.
+I’m glad it was.
 Nice job on vocals; Robin Schell.

 FYI: Every song on ‘Yesterday and Today’ originally had Yes co-founder Jon Anderson, as the lead singer.
 Finding a vocalist to replace him if wanting that same trademark alto-tenor voice, must be a hard task.
 Not 100 percent necessary, as Robert Berry showed us singing lead on a 1980s YesSong called; Changes.
 If not done right vocally, I can see where things can go sour.